csci338/spring2025/pages/_assignments/lab01.md

 ### 2.1 Open a Terminal
 * If you are a Mac user, open the Terminal program
 * If you are a Windows user, [follow these instructions to install WSL and a Linux distribution](/spring2025/resources/wsl) (Windows Subsystem for Linux).
 Once you're done, open a WSL terminal.
+    * Note: please read / watch the instructions for WSL carefully.
+If you skip steps, you will likely have to rebuild / reinstall your Linux distro, so going slower will save you time in the long run.

 ### 2.2.
 Navigation
 1. Figure out which directory you're in (use `pwd`)
-    * Windows users: if you type `explorer.exe`, it will open a Windows Explorer window to show you where your files are.
+    * Windows users: if you type `explorer.exe` from within WSL, it should open a Windows Explorer window to show you where your WSL files are located.
 1. Navigate to the folder where you plan to save your coursework (use `cd`). <br>**Pro-tips**:
     * If any of your folder names have spaces, you'll have to surround the path with quotes
     * Use the tab key to autocomplete the path